OTeeEnabor/Daily-Expense-Tracker-System/README.md

 *	Add Special Expense(Expense which will be refunded to again)

 ## Application:
-This system will be used by House-Wife to control their Income-Expense from Day-to-Day to Yearly Basics.
+This system will be used to control their Income-Expense from Day-to-Day to Yearly Basics.
 And to keep a watch on their expense.